mmmohajer/ci-cd-static-sites/readme.md

 # Modern CI/CD for Static Websites: Automating Deployment with Docker, Nginx, and Shell Scripts

+**All rights reserved.**
+This repository and its contents are private and intended solely for users authorized by ISWAD Inc. Unauthorized access, use, modification, or distribution is strictly prohibited.

 ## **Purpose**

 This project is a step-by-step tutorial designed to simulate how CI/CD pipelines are built and scaled for real-world applications.
 Starting from the basics, you'll learn how to set up a robust CI/CD pipeline for static websites using Docker, Nginx, and Shell scripts.
 By following each step, you'll understand how to scale from a simple setup to a fully functional CI/CD pipeline ready for production.